vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[7]fullscreen/page.md

 {% callout type="warning" %}
-By setting `target` to `provider`, the controller will only request fullscreen on the media provider element, meaning your custom UI will _not_ be displayed when in fullscreen.
+By setting `target` to `provider`, the controller will only request fullscreen on the media provider, meaning your custom UI will _not_ be displayed when in fullscreen.
 {% /callout %}

 ### Media Remote